NLeSC/SalientDescriptor-matlab/README.md

 # MATLAB software for image processing

+The software has been developed at tested on MATLAB 9.2, Release 2017a.

 ## MATLAB Software implementations of the Shape and Affine Invariant descriptor

 For example usage refer to the MATLAB scripts in directory Testing.